dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 > * A button to call the API and get our Meme
 > * An image placeholder for our meme image

-* 4) You might notice an error in "GenerateMyMemeBtn_OnTapped", right-click it and choose "Go to definition". (you will be "switched" to the code-behind (MainPage.xaml.cs)
+* 4) You might notice an error in "GenerateMemeBtn_OnTapped", right-click it and choose "Go to definition". (you will be "switched" to the code-behind (MainPage.xaml.cs)
-* 5) Inside the newly generated method for the Button event (GenerateMyMemeBtn_OnTapped) add the following.
+* 5) Inside the newly generated method for the Button event (GenerateMemeBtn_OnTapped) add the following.

         if (MemesListView.SelectedValue == null) { return; } //make sure we have a selected value

         //Calls the Shared Portable Class Library with the values of the ComboBox and TextBox's in this View.
-        //The returned value is the image in a byte array format byte[] imageBytes = await WantSomeMemesNowClass.GenerateMyMeme(MemesListView.SelectedValue.ToString(), TopTextBox.Text, BottomTextBox.Text);
+        //The returned value is the image in a byte array format byte[] imageBytes = await Memes.GenerateMeme(MemesListView.SelectedValue.ToString(), TopTextBox.Text, BottomTextBox.Text);

         //Create Image
         var bitmapImage = new BitmapImage();